roberto189/Project2-roberto/README.md

 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

-In this Homework assignment , We created a full stack web application.
+# Group 5

+For Project 2, We built a full stack Web Application, allowing the user to sign into their account and manage a number of personal list.

+- Evan Chan
+- Roberto Vargas
+- Sabastian Ponce
+- Ryan Florez

 ## Table of Contents